abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 Thanks to this system, you can either translate your documentation into your own language by Google Translation System or search specific keywords to easily find the related topic in the documentation.

-#### Using DBFunction for Global Query Filters
+### Using DBFunction for Global Query Filters

 In this version, ABP has started using [User-defined function mapping](https://learn.microsoft.com/en-us/ef/core/querying/user-defined-function-mapping) for global filters to gain performance improvements and let EF Core generate more precise SQL commands under the hook.

 > See the documentation for more info: [Using User-defined function mapping for global filters](https://abp.io/docs/8.3/framework/infrastructure/data-filtering#using-user-defined-function-mapping-for-global-filters)

-### PRO

-We've also worked for pro modules to align the features and changes made in the framework.
-In addition to that, we introduced the [FAQ System](https://abp.io/docs/latest/modules/cms-kit-pro/faq) for [CMS Kit (PRO)](https://abp.io/docs/latest/modules/cms-kit-pro) Module:

-#### CMS Kit (PRO): FAQ
+### CMS Kit: FAQ

-CMS Kit (PRO) provides a [FAQ System](https://abp.io/docs/8.3/modules/cms-kit-pro/faq) to allow users to create, edit, and delete FAQs.
+CMS Kit provides a [FAQ System](https://abp.io/docs/8.3/modules/cms-kit-pro/faq) to allow users to create, edit, and delete FAQs.
 Here is an example screenshot from the FAQ page on the admin side:

 ![](cms-kit-faq.png)